ayoolaolafenwa/PixelLib/README.md

 *path_to_image:* the path to the image to be segemented.

-*pth_to_output_image:* the path to save the output image.
+*path_to_output_image:* the path to save the output image.
 The image will be saved in your current working directory.

 *segmap_only:*  It is a parameter with a boolean value that determines the type of result obtained.
 If it is set to true only the segmentation map of the image is shown.If it is set to false it shows both the input image, segmentation overlay on the image and the segmentation map.